 Throughout history, valuations at the time of investing have been meaningful for long-term returns.
 China’s valuations are low.
 Chinese stocks’ return expectation is around nine percent per annum, when American stocks’ return expectation is below four.
 China’s return potential is over double that of the US!

 We held HCP’s funds’ unitholders’ meeting at the end of April.
 At the meeting, I discussed my thoughts concerning valuations in markets, China, return expectations, value and growth investing, and of course how the HCP Quant fund has done.
 You can download the presentation from this link (in Finnish).
 Our CEO and portfolio manager of the multi-strategy HCP Black fund Tommi Kemppainen gave an illustrative presentation about diversification across different asset classes (available on YouTube in Finnish with English subtitles).
-The portfolio manager of the HCP Focus fund Ernst Grönblom gave a presentatio that can be downloaded from this link (in Finnish).

 We at HCP will start publishing a newsletter in which we well inform of coming events and news about the company.
 To not miss out on this, go ahead and subscribe to the newsletter.Book a virtual meeting Make a subscription

 Wishing you a warm early summer,

 “The desire to perform all the time is usually a barrier to performing over time.”– Robert Olstein